codeforamerica/intake-playbooks/lambda_migration_script.markdown

 - Change database user password(requires temporary downtime <1min)
 - Make database not public(by clicking in AWS)
 - Run close postgres ports playbooks
+- Remove temporary user for Heroku to access media bucket.
 Rollback

 If rollback is  before we turn on the redirect we can just not launch since the old domain is not effected.
 After the launch before Day 2, rollback is just a matter of changing the Namecheap DNS back to heroku and the AWS dns to a bucket that redirects to the OLD url.